oddlanguage/odd/docs/syntax.md

 The way we separate words in a name is often called _kebab case_, because of the resemblance to kebab on a skewer.

 Odd supports kebab case because it's more legible than _camelCase_ or _PascalCase_, and requires fewer key presses than _snake_case_.
-While camelCasing your vairables is still possible, the official Odd styleguide requires kebab-case.
+While camelCasing your variables is still possible, the official Odd styleguide requires kebab-case.

-#### Common pitfalls
+#### Common pitfalls in names

 Because the hyphen character is also used for the minus operator, one might get confused between `a-name` and `an - expression`.
 In practise, people mostly put spaces between terms and operators in their maths, so it's easily distinguishable.